 Learning Goals for the Major in Environmental Studies

-Thid program has three learning goals:
+This program has four learning goals:

-Environmental Problem Solving – Students who complete the minor will be able to apply perspectives from the natural sciences, social sciences and humanities in an integrated fashion to analyze concrete environmental problems and evaluate alternative approaches to them.
+Environmental Problem Solving – Students who complete the major will be able to apply perspectives from the natural sciences, social sciences and humanities in an integrated fashion to analyze concrete environmental problems and evaluate alternative approaches to them.